Reviews You Can Rely On

 The 6'0" size we tested weighed in at an impressive 1.5 pounds on our scale.
 This places it close to the front of the pack.
 When you also factor in its considerable warmth, it results in an impressive warmth-to-weight ratio.

 The comfortable, wide dimensions, however, do require additional materials.
 We've tried a few slimmer primo bags that can achieve similar warmth while weighing a few ounces less.
 The stuff sack Western Mountaineering includes with the MegaLite is light at 1.6 ounces, but there are other sacks that weigh half as much.
+We also wish that it had a light compression sack, which would help it pack down smaller.
+But, you can also buy one separately for not that much extra.

 Comfort

 To take advantage of this benefit, however, you will need to purchase a third-party compression sack.
-The simple drawstring stuff sack that comes with the MegaLite does an OK job at compression but will still leave you with a bag that occupies a couple of extra liters in your backpack.
+The simple drawstring stuff sack that comes with the MegaLite does an okay job at compression but will still leave you with a bag that occupies a couple of extra liters in your backpack.
 It's also worth mentioning that the included stuff sack is not waterproof.
 If your travels take you to the rainy Northwest or perhaps paddling in the Boundary Waters, you may want a waterproof storage option.

 Features